p-sun/FreeCell-Solitaire-Solver/README.md

 ## Potential Next Steps
 - Refactor Board and SolitareSolver with shorter functions.
-- Pass `useBFS: Bool` as a parameter to solveBoard, and put back the DFS solver.
-BFS solver finds better solutions, but DFS solver is much faster.
-- Build a the UI for a Solitaire game.
+- Build UI and game controllers for the Solitaire game.
 - Test more decks.
 - Write a test to generate small games with valid moves, to find games this solver can't solve.
 Compare my solver's solution with generated moves to find more logical shortcuts that we can use to prioritize certain moves, or skip exploring certain moves earlier.
+- Improve the DFS solving algorithm using path compression.
+If we could improve the game state (e.g. merge two stacks, move card to foundation) without moving some cards, then then undo just those moves.
+- Refactor list of moves (e.g. column-to-column, column-to-foundation) and their text descriptions into an enum to reduce memory usage.

 ## Test Deck

-See [`FreeCellSolitareTest`](https://github.com/p-sun/FreeCell-Solitaire-Solver/blob/7ce07e5f39cb1bba83db589bd6acd731b48fd4ea/SolitaireTests/FreeCellSolitareTest.swift#L200)'s `testSolve_fullDeck()` for the test on this deck.
-The solver prints the following text, which was tested on a real game.
+See [`FreeCellSolitareTest`](https://github.com/p-sun/FreeCell-Solitaire-Solver/blob/ed3a8ed712660ea3cda500e0b44c8f5484c07b5c/SolitaireTests/FreeCellSolitareTest.swift#L263)'s `solve_fullDeck_1()` for the test on this deck.
+The BFS solver prints the following text, which was tested on a real game on YouTube Playables.

 <img src="https://github.com/user-attachments/assets/135308a6-3cea-4d1d-9b35-467b2ff8399a" width="600">